ccnmtl/econplayground/doc/assignment_builder.md

 instructor.
 Each step can have sub-steps attached to it.

 When completing a step, the student is navigated to the subsequent step in the assignment structure.
-If this step has a "Next step" override defined, the student is instead navigated to the step defined in this override.

 ## Questions
 Each step of an assignment can optionally contain a question, with an